jfbu/texdimens/texdimens/README.md

 (or dimension expressions evaluated by `\dimexpr`) in the various TeX units, to the extent possible.

-The descriptions that follow do not explain the details of the exact internal TeX procedures of parsing dimensional input, they only describe in a faithful manner the exact outcome of those internal procedures.
-The reader is supposed to be familiar with TeX basics.

 This project requires the e-TeX extensions `\dimexpr` and `\numexpr`.
 The notation `<dim. expr.>` in the macro descriptions refers to a *dimensional expression* as accepted by `\dimexpr`.
 The syntax has some